ZIMO-Elektronik/DECUP/README.md

 ## Protocol
 ### Transmission
 The protocol was developed for the MXDECUP, an update device without a microprocessor.
 The device placed a UART signal (at that time ±12V) more or less directly on the tracks.
 The connection itself uses **LSB first 38400 baud 8N2**, i.e. 8 data bits, no parity and 2 stop bits.
+> [!WARNING]
+> Older decoder models (e.g. MX63) use **LSB first 38400 baud 8N1** (8 data bits, no parity, 1 stop bit) and respond directly after the stop bit.
+This seems to affect all models with PIC16 MCU.

 #### RTS
 A special feature is that **the RTS line is used to switch the track voltage on and off**.